 Keyva Clark is the Communication Analysts in the office of Mayor William Peduto.
 In the Mayor’s office, Clark serves as the official liaison to the Mayor’s LGBTQIA+ Advisory Council, where she formally was a council member herself.
 Recently Clark began her Masters in Public Management at Carnegie Mellon University.
 She graduated from the University of California, Riverside Cum Laude with a bachelor’s degree in Political Science and Minor in Middle Eastern and Islamic Studies.

-Clark moved to Pittsburgh in 2015 to be participate in Coro as a Fellow in Public Affairs.
+Clark moved to Pittsburgh in 2015 to participate in Coro as a Fellow in Public Affairs.
 Since completing Coro she has gone on to work for, For Our Future Fund as a Regional Field Director in Allegheny County, Communications Coordinator at E-Holdings, and most recently the Campaign Manager for Pittsburgh’s Mayor Peduto.
-Clark is set on eventually running for office herself.
-Outside of ULYP Clark is active board member for Women and Girls Foundation Influential Leaders Board and the board of directors for Emerge Pennsylvania.
-In her spare time Clark enjoys cooking, reading, and traveling.
+Clark is set on eventually running for public office herself.
+Clark is an active board member for Women and Girls Foundation Influential Leaders Board, Former Parliamentarian and current President of the Urban League Young Professionals, and a board of directors member for Emerge Pennsylvania.
+In her spare time, Clark enjoys cooking, reading, and traveling.

 City of Pittsburgh native, Monique Smith, is an alumna of Carlow University where she earned her Bachelor of Science in Business Management and recent graduate of the CORO Women in Leadership Program.
 In 2014, Monique began her career in Human Services, as the Program Specialist of the Department of Human Services, Office of Behavioral Health, Bureau of Drug and Alcohol Services.
 Monique has been dedicated to advocating for those in recovery by supporting and collaboratively organizing various community & departmental initiatives.